FAQ

 How much does the CFCS Certification package cost?

-The CFCS exam requires comprehensive materials, online training, and more.
-With all that is included,
+The CFCS package includes comprehensive materials, online training, and more.

 What is the procedure for scheduling and taking the CFCS exam?